ToshiEAB/Raspberry-Pi/README.md

 Last updated: February 12, 2018

-# Source codes in this repo are for the following article:
+# Source codes herein are for the following article:

 Kuroda, T. (2017).
 A combination of Raspberry Pi and SoftEther VPN for controlling research devices via the Internet.
 Journal of the Experimental Analysis of Behavior, 108, 468-484.

-A) Instructions
+# A) Instructions

 <Files in C_Programs>